MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

     If you're using Office 365 operated by 21Vianet, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=850626" target="_blank">Subscriptions</a> page.

-2. Pick any subscription, then choose **Update payment details**.
+2. Pick any subscription, then select **Update payment details**.

     ![The Payment method section of the Subscription page, showing the Update payment details link.](../media/03839d72-773c-4030-88d0-484d1efe49c5.png)

-3. Select the drop-down arrow under **Add or select a payment method**, choose the credit card or bank account that you want to delete, then choose **Remove**.
+3. Select the drop-down arrow under **Add or select a payment method**, choose the credit card or bank account that you want to delete, then select **Remove**.

     ![The Update payment details pane when a subscription is paid for by credit card or bank account.](../media/fa9b3a8f-9a80-4887-88e6-d19e6afd1b3d.png)

-4. Choose **Remove** again to delete the credit card or bank account.
+4. Select **Remove** again to delete the credit card or bank account.

     ![Screenshot showing the Remove and Cancel buttons.](../media/22135f0d-c758-4564-a3b2-9c9050f7601b.png)

     > [!NOTE]
     > You won't be able to remove a credit card or bank account if it's currently being used to pay for a subscription.
 If you try, you'll get a message that looks like this:
     > ![The error message that appears if you try to remove a credit card or bank account that is currently used to pay for an active subscription.](../media/29319a8b-af0b-4487-853b-6f47d6fe4a28.png) <br/>
-    > To remove the credit card or bank account, choose **Back** and follow the steps in this article to change the credit card or bank account that you're using to pay for the subscription.
+    > To remove the credit card or bank account, select **Back** and follow the steps in this article to change the credit card or bank account that you're using to pay for the subscription.
 Then try removing the credit card or bank account again.

 ## Change the credit card or bank account that you're using to pay for a subscription